Upper School Program

 The athletics program at the Upper School is a combination of the physical-education program, the intermural program (as part of co-curriculars), and our competitive sports program as part of the Conference of Independent Schools Athletic Association (CISSA).
 Physical education is a compulsory credit until Grade 10 with an emphasis on skill progression across a wide range of sports (including: basketball, volleyball, skating, lacrosse, field hockey, etc.).
 Students also have the opportunity to participate in intermural (or house-league) sports/activities through the year, or join our competitive sports teams.
 One-hundred percent of students at the Upper School are active in some kind of organized activity through the academic year.

 As part of the IB Programme, ‘service as action’ is emphasized from Grade 7 through to graduation in Grade 12.
 Through the curriculum, students learn about global issues and are encouraged to raise awareness and work collaboratively with their peers towards making a change or making a plan for change.
 Teachers across all subjects will often look for ways topics can be linked to action (research, awareness building, fundraising, etc.).
 Students also have the opportunity to be part of a variety of co-curricular clubs (many student-led) that allow them to take action in their communities in a variety of ways.
-As part of the Diploma Programme, students are required to complete their CAS (creativity, action, service) project, which continues to promote their involvement in activities which foster their growth and development in becoming active global citizens.
+As part of the Diploma Programme, students are required to complete their CAS (creativity, activity, service) project, which continues to promote their involvement in activities which foster their growth and development in becoming active global citizens.
 Students at the Upper School are also able to enroll in the Duke of Edinburgh Awards Program and continue their work in citizenship (along with physical recreation, skill development, and adventure) to achieve varying levels of the award that is internationally recognized by universities around the world.

 1. Schedule A Visit